 The short answer is, anyone can go ahead and get a divorce on their own.
 That means that if they're representing themselves, they're called a pro se litigant.

-And it’s completely understandable, they figure, “You know, let me just take care of this.
-I know what I want, I know what I expect out of the process and I’m going to get it done timely, I’ll be attentive to my matter.”
+And it's completely understandable, they figure, "You know, let me take care of this.
+I know what I want, I know what I expect out of the process, and I'm going to get it done timely; I'll be attentive to my matter."

-And they are permitted to go to the court, get certain paperwork and the court staff may even be able to make suggestions on where they can obtain Pro Se paperwork, but the staff is not permitted to give legal advice.
+And they are permitted to go to the court, get specific paperwork, and the court staff may even be able to make suggestions on where they can obtain Pro Se paperwork, but the staff is not permitted to give legal advice.

-Having a do-it-yourself divorce type situation can oftentimes lead to a tremendous number of mistakes, so my suggestion is, just go, get advice, have an initial consultation with a lawyer, a free initial consultation, and then figure out what the right process is for you and how you are best able to handle it going forward.
+Having a do-it-yourself divorce type situation can often lead to a tremendous number of mistakes, so my suggestion is, go, get advice, have an initial consultation with a lawyer, a free initial consultation, and then figure out what the correct process is for you and how you are best able to handle it going forward.

 How long does it take to get a divorce in Texas?

-The traditional answer is, from the date of the filing of an Original Petition for divorce to the time that you get your final judgment of divorce is at least 61 days but often times it may take a year.
+The definitive answer is, from the date of the filing of an Original Petition for divorce to the time that you get your final judgment of divorce is at least 61 days, but often it may take a year.

 Many people panic when they hear that particular time frame because they think that it's just simply too long.
 But the short answer is, if you and your spouse have definable issues and you can come to the resolution table and make compromises, you really can get the divorce over within just a few months.

-But the reality is that if you do have complex issues that need to be addressed, it does extend the time.
-So, for instance, if you have business valuations that need to be addressed or custody that is in dispute for your children as far as parenting time and visitation and such, experts need to be employed, then certainly that expands the overall lifetime of a case, and it could, in fact, exceed a year.
+But the reality is that if you have complex issues that need to be addressed, it extends the time.
+So, for instance, if you have business valuations that need to be addressed or custody that is in dispute for your children as far as parenting time and visitation and such, experts need to be employed, then certainly that expands the overall lifetime of a case.
+It could exceed a year.

 How do I start the process for a divorce?

-Simply put, you begin the process of divorce by filing the Original Petition for Divorce and accompanying documents with the court.
+Simply put, you begin the divorce process by filing the Original Petition for Divorce and accompanying documents with the court.
 From this initial filing, the rest of the process flows.